Spanish Cat Names

 Spanish Cat Names: Stats

-As of September 2024, spanish cat names are losing some popularity with new kitten owners.
-According to MeowNames stats, they are less fashionable than they were at this time last year.
+As of November 2024, spanish cat names are rising in popularity with new cat owners.
+According to our stats, they are more fashionable than they were at the same time last year.

 We've seen quite a bit of variation for this category, which might suggest that its popularity is influenced by seasonal or cultural events.